 - Add apples and nuts, if using.
 Fold into the batter.

 - Bake as directed.
 Check for doneness with a toothpick

-- Cool in pan first, then invert onto a rack to finish cooling.
+- Cool in the pan for 10-15 minutes first, then invert onto a rack to finish cooling.

 - Dig in!